Learning Action Conditions from Instructional Manuals for Instruction Understanding: Datasets and Human Annotations

 \mypar{Annotation Process.} We conduct the annotated-set construction via Amazon Mechanical Turk (MTurk).
-Each MTurk worker is prompted with a multi-step instructional manual with its intended goal, where the annotation process consists of three main steps: \textbf{(1) Text segments highlighting:} To facilitate this step (as well as postulating the text segments of interest for automatically constructing weak-supervision data in~\secref{sec:data_heus}), we \textit{pre-highlight} several text segments extracted by \textit{semantic role labelling} (SRL) for workers to choose from\footnote{We simply connect SRL arguments to form a contiguous text segment if there is discontinuity among the arguments.}, however, they can also freely annotate (highlight by cursor) their more desirable segments. \textbf{(2) Linking:} We encourage the workers to annotate all the possible segments of interest, and then they are asked to connect certain pairs of segments that are likely to have dependencies with a directed edge. \textbf{(3) Labelling:} Finally, each directed edge drawn will need to be labelled as either a \textit{pre-} or \textit{postcondition} (\texttt{NULL} relations do not need to be explicitly annotated).
-More details are in~\appendixref{a-sec:human_annots}.
+Each worker is asked to carefully \textbf{read over thoroughly} a prompted complex multi-step instructional manual, where the annotation process consists of three main steps: \textbf{(1) Text segments highlighting:} To facilitate this step (and postulating the text segments for constructing weak-supervisions in~\secref{sec:data_heus}), we \textit{pre-highlight} several text segments extracted by \textit{semantic role labelling} (SRL) for workers to choose from.\footnote{SRL \texttt{V} and \texttt{ARG}s are connected alongside intermediate words to form contiguous segments (see~\appendixref{a-sec:srl_heus}).} They can also freely annotate (highlight by cursor) their more desirable segments. \textbf{(2) Linking:} We encourage the workers to annotate all the possible segments of interest, and then they are asked to connect certain pairs of segments that are likely to have dependencies with a directed edge. \textbf{(3) Labelling:} Finally, each directed edge drawn will need to be labelled as either a \textit{pre-} or \textit{postcondition} (\texttt{NULL} relations do not need to be explicitly annotated).

+In general, for each article a worker is required to consider on average $> 300$ tokens), which is a \textbf{decently laborious task}.
+Comparisons on the linkage annotations from different workers are as well made on \textbf{\textit{every}} pair of \textit{their respective annotated} text segments with the \textbf{\textit{actual} candidate-consideration} from the \textbf{entire} rest of article.

-Since the agreements among workers on both text segments and condition linkages are sufficiently high\footnote{The mean inter-annotator agreements (IAAs) for (segments, linkages) are (0.90, 0.57) and (0.88, 0.58) for WikiHow and Instructables.
-See~\appendixref{a-sec:iaa} for more details.}, our final human annotated-set retain the majority voted segments and linkages.
+Since the agreements among workers on both text segments and condition linkages are sufficiently high\footnote{The mean inter-annotator agreements (IAAs) per Fleiss Kappa for (segments, linkages) are (0.90, 0.57) and (0.88, 0.58) for WikiHow and Instructables.
+Note that the Kappa agreement measures the extent to which the observed amount of agreement among raters exceeds what would be expected if all raters made their ratings completely randomly, so the agreement is high.
+See~\appendixref{a-sec:iaa} for more details.} given the complexity of the annotation task, our final human annotated-set retains the \textit{majority voted} segments and linkages.